ArK671/3D-Printers-Instructions---Human-Robotics-Lab/README.md

-## Recommended Setting for each filament types
+## Recommended setting for each filament types
 Pleas check the example [folder](./Filament_settings).